riakhaitan/tp/docs/team/talkintomato.md

 ### Project: Expense Expert

-Expense Expert - Level 3 is a desktop Expense management application used for managing personal finance.
+Expense Expert is a desktop expense tracking application used for tracking one's personal expenses.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java.
+It is written in Java, and has about ~10 kLoC.

 Given below are my contributions to the project.